plebbit/plebbit-js/README.md

 CommentEdit extends AuthorCommentEdit, ModeratorCommentEdit {}
 CommentUpdate /* (IPNS record Comment.ipnsName) */ {
-  cid: string // cid of the comment, need it in signature to prevent attack authorEdit?: AuthorCommentEdit // most recent edit by comment author, authorEdit.content, authorEdit.deleted, authorEdit.flair overwrite Comment instance props.
-Validate authorEdit.signature
+  cid: string // cid of the comment, need it in signature to prevent attack edit?: AuthorCommentEdit // most recent edit by comment author, commentUpdate.edit.content, commentUpdate.edit.deleted, commentUpdate.edit.flair override Comment instance props.
+Validate commentUpdate.edit.signature
   upvoteCount: number
   downvoteCount: number
   replies?: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments
   replyCount: number
-  flair?: Flair // arbitrary colored strings added by the author or mods to describe the author or comment spoiler?: boolean pinned?: boolean locked?: boolean removed?: boolean // mod deleted a comment moderatorReason?: string // reason the mod took a mod action
+  flair?: Flair // arbitrary colored string to describe the comment, added by mods, override comment.flair and comment.edit.flair (which are added by author) spoiler?: boolean pinned?: boolean locked?: boolean removed?: boolean // mod deleted a comment reason?: string // reason the mod took a mod action
   updatedAt: number // timestamp in seconds the IPNS record was updated
   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
   signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway